Which services are provided?

 Will my document fit University style and branding guidelines?

-The Publications Office can ensure that all documents will best represent SU and your department, as well as effectively reach the targeted audience.
+The Publications Office will ensure that all documents best represent SU and your department, as well as effectively reach the targeted audience.
 With a work order and planning they can help you fulfill your needs.